 Rather, it articulated a distinct ethics position that represents the viewpoint of psychoanalysts…(W)e feel that our concepts and understanding are applicable and valuable to understanding a wide range of human behaviors and cultural phenomenon.

 Whether or not this leads to hearing from more mental health professionals about Trump remains to be seen.
-But it’s not as though the Goldwater Rule hasn’t been bent or broken by many already, and as Jesse Singal, Science of Us, notes, it seems no one’s ever been punished for doing so.
+But it’s not as though the Goldwater Rule hasn’t been bent or broken by many already, and as Jesse Singal, The Cut, notes, it seems no one’s ever been punished for doing so.

 This has led to an unfortunate situation in which the only psychiatrists truly gagged by the rule are those who are conscientious enough to follow it in the first place.
 This probably skews the sample of psychiatrists willing to comment on Trump’s mental health so that it’s mostly those with relatively extreme opinions — that Trump is a clear and present danger to the republic, or that even bringing up the potential that he has mental-health problems is staggeringly out of bounds — taking part in the conversation.